rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

     Hello from Docker!
     ```

+1. Install k3d
-1. Install k3d (v4.4.8 had integration issues, v4.4.7 is the most recent known to work version.)
+> Note: k3d v4.4.8 has integration issues with Big Bang, v4.4.7 is known to work.

     ```shell
     # [ubuntu@Ubuntu_VM:~]